vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 - Implemented equity curve plotting and embedding in PDF report (TDD, minimal code, 2025-04-27)
 - Overlay RSI indicator with annotations for PDF (TDD, minimal code, 2025-04-30)
 - Captured and stored trade entry/exit data for PDF report (trade log is now robustly included and displayed in the PDF Trade Log section; TDD, minimal code, 2025-04-27)
+- Implemented trade-by-trade log and market context for PDF report (TDD, minimal code, 2025-04-27)
+  - Calculated and logged PnL per trade for PDF.
+  - Captured market context (trend, volatility, volume) at each trade for PDF.
+  - Formatted trade log for PDF inclusion.

 ---